fabiospampinato/cash/README.md

+    parents()  => collection
     parents(selector)  => collection

-Returns recursive parent by selector.
+Returns collection of elements who are parents of element.
+Optionally filtering by selector.

 ### prepend